Allocating and Deallocating Memory¶

 way as in vanilla C. The only difference is that, instead of calling

-, programs should call cn_malloc
+malloc and free, programs should call cn_malloc and cn_free_sized.

-These are CN-specific versions of the usual malloc
+These are CN-specific versions of the usual malloc and free that

 do some testing-related bookkeeping in addition to their main job of